Sam0x90/CTI/Adversary Emulation Plans/2022_Top35_Mitre/Readme.md

 # Context and Goal
 When I first created this emulation plan, I wanted something reprensentative of what most organizations are likely to face, hence having a top MITRE techniques.
+This more a simulation plan than real emulation of a threat as it is a combination of the most used techniques by various adversaries.
+Intel has been gathered through different public intel reports.
 My goal is to enable more organizations to be able to Purple Team.
 So cancel that internal web app that you wanted to pentest and give this emulation plan to the pentester.
 Make him/her sit with your Blue Team.

 In order to onboard as much organization as we can into the adversary emulation world, I tried to avoid using C2 as much as possible.
 For more mature organizations, you might therefore enrich this plan with a bit more C2 flavor to make it more realistic.
-However this is a very good start for any organization to test their defenses against typical TTPs.
+However, this is a very good start for any organization to test their defenses against typical TTPs.
 And it doesn't require a strong mature red team infra.

 Now keep in mind that the goal is not to detect 100% of the tested techniques.
 Preventing or detecting one of this technique is already a win for the Blue Team.
 The idea of catching one of the many steps performed by an attacker along the killchain is still a valid concept.
 For some techniques, it will definitely makes sense to invest effort into hardening to prevent it or invest into detection engineering to detect it.
 For other you might only need to ensure that you can get the right telemetry.
 A trade-off is to be found.

-# How to
+# How to tips
-Use the spreadsheet and this repository's resource to lead the purple team exercise.
+- Use the spreadsheet and this repository's resource to lead the purple team exercise.
 Plan the exercise with your sysadmin/network team, why not invite them around the table to strenghten collaboration?
-The most realistic emulation should occur on a production environment.
-By default the spreadsheet offers 2 lines to document security controls for each technique.
+- By default the spreadsheet offers 2 lines to document security controls for each technique.
 If you have identified (pre or post execution) more than 2 security controls, just add a new line in between.
+- The most realistic simulation/emulation should occur on a production environment.
+- For the endpoint tests, try first with all security enabled (AV, EDR, FW, etc.).
+If the technique is blocked, this is great!
+Document and retest with the security disabled to see what's your position on the telemetry for that technique.
+We all have that workstation where the AV/EDR is struggling to work properly, could you at least detect it if this one was targeted?

 To ease the reading, I've extracted each procedure's step below and added few comments.